AakankshaBaid/causal-inference-campaign-incrementality/campaign-incrementality github/README.md

 **The campaign did not pay back.** It needed a 3.9% total lift to cover its discount and media cost and delivered 3.2% — a **0.80x return**.
 Measuring only the participating properties would have reported it as a clear win.

-Two findings carry more weight than the headline:

 - **91% of the discount went to customers who were already buying** — $13.5M of $14.8M granted.
-That is the largest cost lever in the programme and it is not discount depth, it is who qualifies.
+The biggest cost lever isn't discount depth, it's who qualifies.
 - **The lift is conversion, not traffic.** Conversion contributed +8.5%, visits only +0.9%, and price gave back 2.7%.
 The campaign converted demand that had already arrived.

 **Recommendation: narrow eligibility rather than deepen discounts, and screen campaigns against their break-even lift before committing spend.**